UnGuZartex/Blockr/Documentation/UseCases.md

  2. The system changes the position of the block from the previous position to the mouse position.

 ### Extensions
-1-2a.
-When the user releases the left mouse key, the block is near another block
-   1. The system connects the block to the other block.
 1a.
-When the block is below another block with a free plug
+When the user releases the mouse key, one of the block's connectors is near a compatible opposite connector of another block
-         1. The system connects the socket of the block to the plug of the other block.
+ 1. The system adds a new block of the same type to the Program Area; the new block is inserted into an existing group of connected blocks at the matching connection point.

 1b.
-When the block is above another block with a free socket
-         1. The system connects the plug of the block to the socket of the other block.
-      1c.
-When the block is on top of two connected blocks
-         1. The system disconnects the two plug and socket of the two connected blocks.
-         2. The system connects the socket of the block to the plug of the top block in the connection.
-         3. The system connects the plug of the block to the socket of the bottom block in the connection.
-      1d.
-When the block is near the cavity of an empty loop block
-         1. The system adds the block to the cavity of the loop block.
-         2. The system connects the socket of the block to the plug of the cavity of the loop block.
-      1e.
-When the block is near the cavity of a non-empty loop block
-         1. The system adds the block to the cavity of the loop block.
-         2. The system connects the block accordingly to the blocks which are already in the loop block.

-1a.
 When the user releases the left mouse key outside the Program Area and Palette
  1. The system doesn't change the block's position.

-1b.
+1c.
 When the user releases the left mouse key inside the Palette.
  1. The system executes <ins>Delete Program Block</ins>.

-1c.
+1d.
 When the user presses another key than the left mouse key
  1. No action considering moving occurs.

-1d.
-When the user presses the left mouse key while hovering over a block that has a plug and/or socket connected to another compatible plug and/or socket of one other block or cavity and then moves the mouse
- 1. The system disconnects the block from the compatible plug and/or socket.
- 2. The system moves the block.

 1e.
-When the user presses the left mouse key while hovering over a block that has a bottom plug or right socket that is connected to another compatible plug or socket and then moves the mouse
+When the user moves the cursor over a block which is connected to another through the socket and clicks the left mouse key
+ 1. The system disconnects the socket of the clicked block from the plug of the block above.
+ 2. The system keeps all other connections.
+ 3. The system moves the group of blocks as one entity.

+1f.
+When the user moves the cursor over a block which is connected through other blocks but not in on the top socket and clicks the left mouse key
- 1. The system identifies the group of other blocks that are connected to this block.
+ 1. The system moves the group of blocks as one entity.

-     1a.
-The block has a top socket or left plug that is connected to another compatible plug or socket
+1g.
+When the user moves the cursor over a block which is in the cavity of the if/while block and clicks the left mouse key
-      1. The system disconnects the block from the compatible plug or socket.
+ 1. The system disconnects the the socket of the clicked block from the plug of the plug above (the loop block or a different block in the cavity).

-     1b.
-The block has a top socket that is connected to the plug of a cavity
+ 2. The system disconnects the socket of the cavity from plug of the connected block.

-      1. The system disconnects the block from the plug of the cavity.
+ 3. The system keeps all other connections of the clicked block.
-      2. The system identifies the last connected block in the cavity.
-      3. The system disconnects the last connected block from the socket of the cavity.
+ 4. The system connects the socket from the cavity to the plug which was connected to the clicked block.

- 2. The system moves the group of blocks as one entity.
+ 5. The system moves the group of blocks as one entity.

+1h.
+When the user moves the cursor over a conditional block of an if/while block and clicks the left mouse key
+ 1. The system disconnects the socket of the conditional block from the corresponding plug of the if/while block.

 ## Use Case 3: Delete Program Block